 3. Roof Racks

 Instead of exposing the rear of the car to damage, it is possible to damage the roof of your vehicle.
 It is most important to know the clearance of your car with bikes attached.
-If you fail to clear a very low bridge, drive through, or garage, the bikes can be ripped of the rack or pushed against your car.
+If you fail to clear a very low bridge, drive-through, or garage, the bikes can be ripped off the rack or pushed against your car.

 This can easily dent your car, which can be expensive to repair.
 It is also possible to smash the rear glass, depending on what the bikes come in contact with.

 It's crucial to consider the potential damage that can be caused by using a bike rack on your car.